artuste/typescript-angularjs-sass/README.md

-# TypeScript with AnhularJS App
+# TypeScript with AngularJS App